webxdc/store/ARCHITECTURE.md

 Updating the App Index happens by importing newer versions of webxdc app files with the CLI.
-For every added webxdc app the `app-id` and `version` are checked and a new `AppInfo` is created and added to the database.
+For every added webxdc app the `app-id` and `version` are checked and a new `AppInfo` is created and added to the bot database.
-If there already is an `AppInfo` with the same `app-id` but an older version, then this older `AppInfo` will be invalidated.
+If there already is an `AppInfo` with the same `app-id` but an older version, then only the newer `AppInfo` version will be served to the frontend.

 Every change to the app index increases a "serial" which the frontend and bot use for synchronization, see `Synchronizing the App Index`.